 There are individuals who have the desire and determination to succeed, but they need a helping hand to propel them forward.
 When help comes to men and women in the shape of guidance, education, training and financial support, they will flourish.

 Work comes in many forms.
 Booker T. Washington said, “No race can prosper till it learns there is as much dignity in tilling a field as in writing a poem.”
 Carpenters, electricians, hairstylists, automobile mechanics, medical technicians, cooks, custodians, childcare providers, sanitation workers—the list goes on.
 Regardless of race or socioeconomic background, these careers are attainable and valuable in our community.
 They bring a sense of accomplishment, keep society functioning, and feed families.

-Established in March 1994, The Forrest E. Powell Foundation supports the hard work of young people in the Evanston and Northshore communities: and believes that anyone can achieve succeed through commitment and proper training.
+Established in March 1994, the Forrest E. Powell Foundation has a mission to help people work to achieve their dreams.
+It supports hard-working individuals and believes anyone can become a success through commitment and proper training.